 5. Delete everyone who doesn't click

-Plenty of people will click that link to say that they're engaged.
-Because of the automation they'll automatically be removed from the cold subscribers tag.
-So you should just wait a week or so to give people time to do that.
+Plenty of people will click that link to say that they're engaged!
+Now that you've set up the Automation, they'll automatically be removed from the Cold Subscribers Tag.
+(Wait about a week, to give people time to do this.)

-After that time has passed, bulk select all the subscribers in your Cold Subscribers tag and delete them all.
+Once you've waited, bulk select all the Subscribers in your Cold Subscribers Tag and delete them all.